kbase/kb_sdk/doc/tutorial/edit_module.md

             All contigs will be filtered out of the assembly that are shorter than the given length
 ```

-This text will show up on the actual narrative page for your app, in the help areas for each form element.
+This text will show up on the actual narrative page for your app in the help areas for each form element.
 You only need to set this text for parameters that actually display in the form.

 Finally, run `kb-sdk validate` again and it should pass!
 Now we can start to actually work on the functionality of the app.